-When working with semimartingale rough paths, the computation of the signature can be done by adopting probabilistic techniques.
+The signature of semimartingales can be computed by adopting stochastic integration methods instead of resorting to rough integrals.
 Proposition~4.16 in \cite{CF:19} accounts for this.
-For completeness, we report an adaptation of this statement to our specific context. \begin{proposition} Let $X$ be an $\Rset^d$-valued semimartingale and $\mathbf{X}$ its Marcus lift.
+For completeness, we report an adaptation of this statement to our specific context.

+\begin{proposition} Let $X$ be an $\Rset^d$-valued semimartingale and $\mathbf{X}$ its Marcus lift.
 It holds that the Marcus-type RDE

 coincides a.s.~with the Marcus SDE (see \cite{KP:95})